igor-alexandrov/wisepdf/README.md

-# PDF
+# wisepdf

-## A PDF generation plugin for Ruby on Rails
+Wkhtmltopdf wrapper done right.

-PDF uses the shell utility [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) to serve a PDF file to a user from HTML.
+**Wisepdf** uses the shell utility [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) to serve a PDF file to a user from HTML.
 In other words, rather than dealing with a PDF generation DSL of some sort, you simply write an HTML view as you would normally, then let PDF take care of the hard stuff.

-**PDF** is inspired by [Wicked PDF](https://github.com/mileszs/wicked_pdf) and [PDFKit](https://github.com/jdpace/PDFKit).
+**Wisepdf** is inspired by [Wicked PDF](https://github.com/mileszs/wicked_pdf) and [PDFKit](https://github.com/jdpace/PDFKit).
 PDF is optimized to use with Rails 3.1 (3.2), Ruby 1.9.2 and wkhtmltopdf 0.10.0 (and above).

-### Installation
+## Installation

 First, be sure to install [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/).
 Note that versions before 0.9.0 [have problems](http://code.google.com/p/wkhtmltopdf/issues/detail?id=82&q=vodnik) on some machines with reading/writing to streams.